Manual Installation

 sqlite3 /path/to/your/powerdns.db < sql/poweradmin-sqlite-db-structure.sql

-!!! danger "Default Credentials" The default login credentials are:
+Warning: The default login credentials are

-You **must** change these credentials immediately after your first login for security reasons.
+admin/admin.
+You must change these credentials immediately after your first login for security reasons.

 4. Create Configuration File

+'), double quotes ("), backslashes (\), and line breaks.
 These characters can cause configuration file generation to fail during installation with cryptic PHP syntax errors.

 <?php